Søndre Land Municipality: Coat of arms

 The coat of arms was granted on 21 June 1985.
-The official blazon is "In Azure, three branched tree trunks in bend Or" (I blått tre skråstilte kvistede gull trestammer).
-This means the arms have a blue field (background) and the charge is branched tree trunks.
-The tree trunks have a tincture of Or which means it is colored yellow most of the time, but if it is made out of metal, then gold is used.
+The official blazon is "Azure, three branched tree trunks in bend Or" (I blått tre skråstilte kvistede gull trestammer).
+This means the arms have a blue field (background) and the charge is three branched tree trunks lined up diagonally.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The blue color in the field symbolizes the water of the Randsfjorden which dominates the central part of the municipality.
 The tree trunks were chosen to symbolise the importance of forestry and the sawmills in the municipality.
+The arms were designed by Asbjørn Fladsrud.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Søndre Land.
+The Church of Norway has three parishes (sokn) within Søndre Land Municipality.
 It is part of the Hadeland og Land prosti (deanery) in the Diocese of Hamar.